Learning about the various aspects of a listing agent before finding one is key.

 Understanding what these tasks are will give you a sense of what to expect from your realtor when selling.

-Here are some of the most important responsibilities of a listing agent:
+Here are some of the most important things a listing agent does for a seller:

 Conduct a comparative market analysis (CMA): Real estate agents perform a market analysis to determine the optimal listing price of a property they’re going to sell.
 They conduct this analysis based on comparable properties and local market conditions.